vernemq/vmq-docs/configuration/listeners.md

 - TLS-PSK
 - Mutal TLS (mTLS)

 In server-side TLS, the client initiates a TLS handshake with the broker, and the broker responds by sending its certificate.
 The client verifies the certificate and generates a symmetric key, which is used to encrypt and decrypt data exchanged between the client and broker.
-The broker does no further authentication or authorization of the client.
+Server-side TLS does no further authentication or authorization of the client.
+The broker later on authenticates and authorizes clients through MQTT.

 TLS-PSK (Pre-Shared Key) secures communication between MQTT client and broker using pre-shared keys for authentication.
 Unlike Service-Side or mutal TLS, which use certificates to authenticate the server and client, TLS-PSK uses a pre-shared secret (a key) to authenticate the endpoints.
 Clients that support TLS-PSK can use the specified pre-shared keys to authenticate themselves to the broker, providing a lightweight alternative to certificate-based authentication.
 The key has to be securly stored on the MQTT device.